nicoolasj/nicoolasj/README.md

 [![GitHub Followers](https://img.shields.io/github/followers/nicaraujo?label=Follow&style=social)](https://github.com/nicaraujo?tab=followers)

 <!-- - 🔭 I’m currently working on ... -->
-- 🌱 I’m currently learning Python for Data Science and Machine Learning
+- 🌱 I’m currently learning Java for Android Development
-- 👯 I’m looking to collaborate on Python Projects!<!-- - 🤔 I’m looking for help with ... -->
+- 👯 I’m looking to collaborate on creating mobile apps for Android!<!-- - 🤔 I’m looking for help with ... -->
-- 💬 Ask me about anything, I'll try to help you as much as I can
+- 💬 Ask me about anything, I'll try to help you as much as I can :D
 <!-- - 📫 How to reach me: ... -->
 <!-- - 😄 Pronouns: ...
 - ⚡ Fun fact: ...